 Unlike other aquatic mobs, the Guardians can survive outside water too.
 But they still keep flopping around searching for water.
 They also have a defense mechanism similar to pufferfishes by extending the spikes on their bodies to attack their target.
 If you somehow kill the Guardian, it can drop raw cod and Prismarine crystals.

-Pillagers belong to the family of Illager mobs that are sworn enemies of villagers in Minecraft.
+Pillagers belong to the family of Illager mobs that are sworn enemies of villagers.
 All of them are hostile towards players, villagers, snow golems, wandering traders, and Iron Golems.
 The Pillagers are the weakest members of Illagers and carry a crossbow to kill their targets.
 You can find Pillagers during raids, patrols, and around Pillager outposts.
 If you kill a Pillager, it can end up dropping a crossbow, ominous/Illager banner, and arrows.

 Ravagers are powerful and large hostile mobs that only spawn alongside the Illagers during raids.
 Most of the time, they spawn without a rider, but you can find Illagers riding them every now and then.
 Unlike most mobs in the game, Ravagers can even destroy a few weak plant-based blocks by charging into them.